Green Apple Salad

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Using an approved sweetener it would make this Green Apple, Celery, and Walnut Salad salad approved for phase 2 or 3 of the South Beach Diet.
-You could use more celery and less apples for a salad that’s lower in carbs but a salad with apples is not going to work for most low-carb diet plans.
-The salad is lower in carbs and more South Beach friendly without the dried cranberries, but if you’re making it for Thanksgiving I’d certainly use them.
+Using Golden Monkfruit Sweetener or an approved sweetener would make this apple salad recipe suitable for phase 2 or 3 of the original South Beach Diet.
+You could use more celery and less apples for a salad that’s lower in carbs but if you check the net carbs, you might decide you could eat this occasionally even for a low-carb diet.

 Find More Recipes Like This One: